A Persuasive Approach to Combating Misinformation: Model

-\paragraph{\textbf{States and Predictions:}} Let the sets $\M = \{1, \dots, m_{max}\}$ and $\V = \{1, \dots, v_{max}\}$ denote the possible misinformation and validation/popularity features state respectively.
-A post drafted by a user has some true joint feature state $\theta = (m, v)$ drawn from a prior distribution $\mu$.
+\paragraph{\textbf{States and Predictions:}} Let $\M = \{1, \dots, m_{max}\}$ and $\V = \{1, \dots, v_{max}\}$ denote the possible misinformation and validation/popularity states respectively.
+A post drafted by a user has some true joint feature state $\theta = (m, v)$ drawn from a prior distribution $\mu \sim \Delta^{|\Theta|}$, where $\Theta = \M \times \V$ and $\Delta^k$ denotes the $k$ simplex.
 The prior encapsulates the distribution of user's shared posts.
-The platform knows this prior distribution since it is simply composed of past statistics.
-It is also natural that the user knows the marginal distribution $\mu(v)$ since this is simply the popularity of their previously shared posts.\footnote{We do not make any assumptions on whether the user knows the joint distribution $\mu(m,v)$ or the marginal over misinformation $\mu(m)$ as it doesn't affect our analysis.} However, the user does not observe the true state $\theta$ for their drafted content - i.e., they do not know the true popularity of any drafted post a priori.
-On the other hand, the platform can leverage their data and scale to predict these states of the draft content, with predictions denoted by $\thetahat = (\mhat, \vhat)$.
-Unlike the canonical setting of \citep{kamenica2011bayesian}, we do not assume these predictions to be perfect and capture the inaccuracy of the prediction models used in our \emph{noisy persuasion} problem as follows: \begin{definition} The uncertainty of the platform's misinformation and validation classifier is captured by the multi-class confusion matrices $\QV \in [0,1]^{|\V| \times |\V|}$ and $\QM \in [0,1]^{|\M| \times |\M|}$.
-To simplify notation, let $\QT = \QM \otimes \QV$ denote the combined confusion matrix indexed by $\QTij$, with $\otimes$ representing the Kronecker product.
-An element at row $\thetahat$ and column $\theta$ in $\QT$, denoted by $\QTij$, records $P(\thetahat| \theta)$. \end{definition} We assume the predictors for $m$ and $v$ to be independent and assume confusion matrices $\QM$ and $\QV$ to be invertible (implying $\QT$ is invertible).
-This assumption is quite mild since any matrix that is diagonally dominant, regular, or close enough to the identity matrix $I_d$ is invertible.
-For instance, for a "good enough" classifier, we have that $P(\hat m=i|m=i) \gg P(\hat m=j|m=i)$, which implies that its confusion matrix is diagonally dominant and close to the identity matrix.\footnote{Moreoever, for matrices close enough to the identity matrix we can uniformly bound the norm of their inverse by noticing $\|A^{-1}\| \leq \tfrac{1}{1-r}\,,\, \forall A$ such that $\|A-I_d\|\leq r<1$.} In the following, we will note $[\QM]_{:j}$ the $j^{th}$ column and $[\QM]_{i:}$ the $i^{th}$ of $\QM$.
+Both platform and users know this distribution since it is simply composed of past statistics of this user's content.
+However, the user does not observe the true state $\theta$ for their drafted content - i.e., they do not know the true popularity/misinformation of any drafted post a priori.
+The platform, however, can leverage their data and scale to predict these states of the draft content, with predictions denoted by $\thetahat = (\mhat, \vhat)$.
+Unlike the canonical BP settings, we do not assume these predictions to be perfect.
+We capture the inaccuracy of the prediction models used in our \emph{noisy persuasion} problem as follows: \begin{definition} The platform's validation and misinformation classifier uncertainty is captured by the multi-class confusion matrices $\QV \in [0,1]^{|\V| \times |\V|}$ and $\QM \in [0,1]^{|\M| \times |\M|}$.
+Let $\QT = \QM \otimes \QV$ denote the combined confusion matrix, with $\otimes$ representing the Kronecker product.
+An element at index $(\thetahat, \theta)$ of $\QT$, denoted by $\QTij$, records $P(\thetahat| \theta)$. \end{definition} We assume the predictors $\mhat$ and $\vhat$ to be conditionally independent given $m, v$ and at least as good as chance - i.e. $P(\mhat=x|m=x) \geq \frac{1}{m_{max}}$ and same for $\QV$.